 - Market-oriented pricing

 - Pay-what-you-want pricing

-In using the market-oriented pricing strategy, Facebook Inc. uses competitors’ prices as basis for pricing its display advertising services.
-These prices are typically applied per impression or per click, among other user-generated actions on the company’s social networking website and mobile apps.
-On the other hand, in using the pay-what-you-want pricing strategy, Facebook Inc. allows advertisers to decide how much to pay above a certain minimum price.
+In using the market-oriented pricing strategy, Facebook uses market conditions and competitors’ prices as bases for pricing its consumer electronics and display advertising services.
+For advertising services, prices are typically applied per impression or per click, among other user-generated actions on the company’s social network.
+On the other hand, in using the pay-what-you-want pricing strategy, Facebook allows advertisers to decide how much to pay above a certain minimum price.
 Based on this component of the marketing mix, flexibility in pricing is a factor that attracts advertisers to the company’s online display advertising service.
-Such flexibility considers the link between industry conditions and the economic trends shown in the PESTEL/PESTLE analysis of Facebook Inc.
+Such flexibility considers the link between industry conditions and the economic trends shown in the PESTLE/PESTEL analysis of Facebook (Meta).

 - De Ruyter, K., Keeling, D. I., Plangger, K., Montecchi, M., Scott, M. L., & Dahl, D. W. (2022).
 Reimagining marketing strategy: Driving the debate on grand challenges.
 Journal of the Academy of Marketing Science, 50(1), 13-21.

 - Liadeli, G., Sotgiu, F., & Verlegh, P. W. (2023).
 A meta-analysis of the effects of brands’ owned social media on social media engagement and sales.
 Journal of Marketing, 87(3), 406-427.